 Nautical stripe details are a classic element in coastal kitchen designs, bringing a clean and timeless maritime feel to the space.
 These stripes can be subtle, used in textiles like kitchen towels and chair cushions, or more pronounced in features like a striped kitchen island or floor mats.
 The contrast of blue and white stripes adds visual interest and can help define different areas within the kitchen.
 To keep the design balanced, pair these bold stripes with simple, neutral cabinetry and walls.
 If you’re drawn to a classic nautical look, incorporating stripe details is a must.

-- Furniture: Dark navy kitchen island with white leather counter stools
+- Furniture: navy blue painted kitchen island with shaker paneling and white marble countertop

-- Lighting: Clear glass pendant lights with brushed nickel hardware
+- Lighting: three clear glass globe pendant lights with brushed nickel fittings and exposed Edison bulbs

 15. Seagrass and Soft Blues